 WFC Sexual Assault Crisis Services Program is seeking a Bilingual/Bicultural Counselor Advocate.
-The position will be based out of our New Haven office (due to COVID19 position is currently based in Meriden).
 This is a full time hourly position and does include benefits.
 The position generally works 35 hours per week and may be required to work additional hours as organization demands require.
 Position requires a flexible schedule, including some evenings, holidays, and weekends as required to perform job duties.

 Provides support and advocacy for Latino and Spanish speaking victims/survivors of sexual assault, and provide training and education on sexual assault issues.

 - Bachelor Degree in human service discipline required

 - One-year experience in sexual assault field or two years of professional experience in human service field required